puppetlabs/puppet-docs/source/guides/language_guide.markdown

 `Case` is the other form of Puppet's two conditional statements, which can be wrapped around any Puppet code to add decision-making logic to your manifests.
 Case statements, unlike selectors, do not return a value.
+Also unlike selectors, a failed match without a default specified will simply skip the case statement instead of throwing a parse error.
 A common use for the `case` statement is to apply different classes to a particular node based on its operating
 system:

 {% highlight ruby %}